 At the end of 2019 I joined a group called Konzertprojekt: a small collective of composers who curate concerts of chamber, audiovisual and electroacoustic music, showcase a diverse range of emerging composers and performers, and seek to cultivate a vibrant community of living music in Sydney.
-Of course, with live events being almost non-existent in 2020, I haven't had any opportunities to create (or compose for) Konzertprojekt concerts.
+Of course, with live events being almost non-existent in 2020, I haven't had any opportunities to create or compose for Konzertprojekt concerts this year.

-Having taken the lead on this project, I've really enjoyed designing the feel of the series, working with the videographer, and using this opportunity to launch a rebranding of the group.
+Having taken the lead on this project, I've really enjoyed the enormous task of creating or coordinating all aspects of the series' design and implementation, and using this opportunity to launch a rebranding of the group.

 Watch Changing Ways here:

-You can watch the whole series on Konzertprojekt's Facebook or Youtube, including all four premieres and brief discussions with each composer as they're released.
+You can watch the whole series on Konzertprojekt's Facebook or Youtube, including all four premieres and brief descriptions from each composer as they're released.
 New pieces are being posted every Thursday of November.

-Finally, since meeting and working with Emilia, she has commissioned me to write a new piece for flute and electronics inspired by major political issues of 2020, so stay tuned for that release next year.
-The music industry may be crumbling at the moment, but far out — it is so inspiring to see passionate musicians who will not stop creating!
+Finally, since meeting and working with Emilia, she has commissioned me to write a new piece for flute and electronics inspired by major political issues of 2020, so stay tuned for its release next year.
+In many ways the music industry may be crumbling at the moment, but it is so inspiring to see it being held together by passionate musicians who will not stop creating!